We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 As toads have many predators such as snakes, hawks, herons, and raccoons, toads need to live in a protective habitat that will protect them from these dangers.

-Toads will be typically reside in bushes such as berry patches.
+Toads will be typically residing in bushes such as berry patches.

 These bushes provide protection from predators and a dark and cool habitat to prevent them from overheating.